S-Craig17/S-Craig17/README.md

 ### 👩‍💻 About Me :

-I am a front-end developer
+I am working on perfecting my skills to become a fullstack developer

-🔭 I’m currently working on an online manga bookstore called Otaku Oasis
+🔭 I’m currently working on an online manga bookstore

-🌱 I’m currently learning Python
+🌱 My goal is to continue to advance in my career

 ⚡ Fun fact: I can bend my thumbs backwards